 Lockers are reserved for music majors and minors; other students who are registered for ensembles and/or applied lessons or classes may obtain any available remaining lockers by the third week of the semester.
-Music majors or minors who wish to obtain locker privileges must see the Music Department secretary during the first week of classes, pay a yearly non-refundable fee of \$15 (\$10 for one semester), and receive a locker payment receipt.
-The Facilities Coordinator will then assign a locker to students upon submission to the Coordinator of the locker payment receipt.
+Music majors or minors who wish to obtain locker privileges must see the Facilities Coordinator during the first week of classes, pay a yearly non-refundable fee of \$15 (\$10 for one semester), and receive a locker payment receipt.
+The Facilities Coordinator will then assign a locker to students.
 For security purposes, the Department recommends that students obtain and use their own locks on their assigned lockers.
 However, students may, if they so choose, use the Department's combination lock already attached to the locker.
 Lockers must be emptied and any Departmental locks returned on or before the business day following URI Commencement in May.
 For students in summer music courses, the same procedure applies, and any Departmental lock must be returned by the last day of the summer session.
 Official University sanctions will be placed on any student not returning combination locks on the required dates.
 Students must pay a \$20 fee for lost combination locks or locks that are not returned.
 Lockers will be emptied following the deadline, and the Department will not be responsible for loss or damage of any contents.